 Big Pause: A Free Reset Button for Everyday Life

-Except I could never remember the steps.
+One of the simplest tools that helped was also the hardest to remember when I actually needed it: breathing exercises and grounding techniques.
+When it worked, it was amazing, a huge unlock for emotional self-regulation.
+But I could never remember the steps.
 How long do I hold this breath?
 How many sounds am I supposed to notice?

-So over some recent evenings and weekends, I built Big Pause.
+Over some recent evenings and weekends, I built Big Pause.

 You tap a button.
 You get one short prompt.
 That’s it.
+There are no streaks.
+It offers a quick reset when you need it.

 Who it’s for